I created this fun DIY map art as I have a bit of a map habit. In that, I can’t resist picking up a free map whenever I visit somewhere new.

 - Plain white backing paper to fit the frame

 - Fiskars Squeeze Punch-XL (cuts 5cm paper circles).
 A cheaper alternative is to use a compass paper cutter.
-The advantage with the compass paper cutter is that you can cut paper circles of different sizes, but the Fiskar punch is easier to use.
+The advantage of the compass paper cutter is that you can cut paper circles of different sizes, but the Fiskar punch is easier to use.

-- 3d double sides sticky foam pads
+- 3d double-sided sticky foam pads

 - Pencil and a ruler